tencent cloud

 Hierarchy Settings

 Supports setting the transition time for the archive tier and deep archive tier within a single rule.
-After the corresponding rules are set, INT objects will start the transition to the archive and deep archive tiers.
+After the corresponding rules are set, intelligent tiering objects will start the transition to the archive and deep archive tiers.
 Otherwise, they will only switch between the frequent access tier and the infrequent access tier.

 Archive Tier (ARCHIVE_ACCESS): Supports the setting between 91 to 730 days.